mailboxer/mailboxer/README.md

 ### Emails

 We are now adding support for sending emails when a Notification or a Message is sent to one or more recipients.
-You should modify the mailboxer initializer (/config/initializer/mailboxer.rb) to edit these settings.
+You should modify the mailboxer initializer (/config/initializer/mailboxer.rb) to edit these settings:

 ```ruby
 Mailboxer.setup do |config|